manell0/MileStone-2-emoji-memory/testing.md

 2. As a new user, I want to play the classic single-game memory.

-   -It is easy to find where and how to play Emoji memory wherever you are on the site.
+   - It is easy to find where and how to play Emoji memory wherever you are on the site.

 3. As a new user, I Want to easily have the ability to get the rules and criteria of the game.